YujiaoShi/cross_view_localization_CVFT/README.md

 | CVUSA     |  61.43% |   84.69% |   90.49% |   99.02% |
 | CVACT_val |  61.05% |   81.33% |   86.52% |   95.93% |

+We put the complete recall at top K in [here](https://drive.google.com/file/d/1EZ_J8FJfcqMPWPc3bfXvcozrUZlmr7Dy/view?usp=sharing) in case you want to directly compare with them.

 ### Publications
 This work is published in AAAI 2020.